I hope you enjoy this blog post.

 However, with only eight 1.3L models on the road (as of 2017), they have become so rare you would have to be extremely lucky to get your hands on one.

-Last but by no means least is the MG MGA that rolled off the production line between 1955 and 1962.
-As one of the most appreciating cars of 2017, the value of some models jumped by a staggering 47%.
+Last but by no means least, another vintage car you may want to invest in 2023 is the MG MGA, which rolled off the production line between 1955 and 1962.
+At its peak in 2017, this was one of the most appreciating cars, with the value of some models jumping by a staggering 47% that year.

 Over 101,000 of these English classics had rolled off the production line by 1962.
 However, most were exported, leaving just 5,900 on the market in the UK.

 Both the convertible and coupe versions of the car have proven to be excellent cars to buy for investment in 2023, steadily increasing in value over the past decade.

 Although the MGA is not one of the fastest classic sports cars released, its light steering, lively performance, and sleek, beautiful appearance make it a joy to own and drive in addition to being an excellent 2023 investment.